New R&D Expense Amortization May Hurt Cash Flows, Valuations|

 Companies should call their congressional representatives and express their views on the change.
 They should also review their R&D programs and expenses, make sure they are taking advantage of R&D tax credits and consider accelerating R&D projects before the new rule takes effect.

-For questions or more information on the R&D tax credit, click here.
+Learn more information on the R&D tax credit.